Frequently Asked Questions

 Can I fill out forms in advance?

-Yes — patients with an email address will be emailed a New Patient form to complete before their first podiatry appointment.
+Yes — patients with an email address will be emailed a New Patient form to complete before their first appointment.
 Otherwise, it can be completed digitally at the appointment.